candywendao/Sparkify_Predict_Churn/README.md

 3. **Implementation**

-This project is implemented using Apache Spark Python AP and uses the following python libraries:
+This project is implemented using Apache Spark Python API and uses the following python libraries:

 	- pyspark
 	- numpy